Avaiga/taipy-doc/docs/manuals/core/entities/data-node-mgt.md

 )
 ```

-!!! example "Filter data where "nb_sales" is greater or equal to 1000 and less than 2000"
+!!! example "The value of `filtered_data` where "nb_sales" is greater or equal to 1000 and less than 2000"

     === "exposed_type = "pandas""

         ```python
-        filtered_data = pandas.DataFrame
+        pandas.DataFrame
         (
                      date  nb_sales
             0  12/24/2018      1550